Christopher Duntsch: Other hospitals

-After leaving Dallas Medical Center, Duntsch received privileges at South Hampton Community Hospital in Dallas and also took a job at an outpatient clinic named Legacy Surgery Center (now Frisco Ambulatory Surgery Center) in Frisco.
-While there, he damaged patient Jeff Cheney's spinal cord, leaving him without feeling on the right side of his body.
-He damaged patient Philip Mayfield's spinal cord, drilling into it and leaving him partially paralyzed from the neck down.
+After leaving Dallas Medical, Duntsch received privileges at South Hampton Community Hospital in Dallas, and also took a job at an outpatient clinic named Legacy Surgery Center (now Frisco Ambulatory Surgery Center) in Frisco.
+There, he damaged patient Jeff Cheney's spinal cord, leaving him without feeling on the right side of his body.
+He then damaged patient Philip Mayfield's spinal cord, drilling into it and leaving him partially paralyzed from the neck down.
 After undergoing physical rehabilitation, Mayfield was able to walk with a cane but continued to experience paralysis on the right side of his body and in his left arm.
 He also reported shooting pains throughout his body.
-Mayfield died of COVID-19 in February 2021; according to his wife, he had been vulnerable to the virus due to complications caused by Duntsch's botched surgeries.
+Mayfield died of COVID-19 in February 2021; according to his wife, he had been vulnerable to the virus due to the complications of being maimed by Duntsch.

 While attempting to remove degenerated discs in Marshall "Tex" Muse's back, Duntsch left surgical hardware floating between the spine and muscle tissue.
 Muse woke up in considerable pain, but Duntsch convinced him it was normal.
-He then prescribed Muse so much Percocet that a pharmacist refused to fill the prescription.
+He then prescribed Muse so much Percocet that a pharmacist refused to fill the prescription; the pharmacist feared Duntsch was trying to kill Muse.
 Muse spiraled into opioid addiction that cost him his wife and his job.
-He later recalled that he read about Martin's death on the day before the surgery, but Duntsch cursed him out when he called to ask about it.
-While operating on Jacqueline Troy, Duntsch cut one of her vocal cords and an artery and also damaged her trachea.
-Troy was left barely able to speak above a whisper, had to be sedated for weeks and had to be fed through a feeding tube for some time as food was getting into her lungs.
+He later recalled that he read about Kellie Martin's death on the day before the surgery, but Duntsch had cursed him out when he called to ask about it.

+While operating on Jacqueline Troy, Duntsch damaged her vocal cords, her trachea and an artery.
+Troy was left barely able to speak above a whisper, had to be sedated for weeks and had to be fed through a feeding tube for some time as food was entering her lungs.
 Despite this, Duntsch was retained by South Hampton when new owners bought it and renamed it University General Hospital.